zer2/fantasy-basketball-optimizer/about/dynamic_explanation.md

   }{j^T \Sigma j v^T \Sigma v - \left( v^T \Sigma j \right) ^2}
 $$

-Where $\Sigma$ is the [covariance matrix](https://en.wikipedia.org/wiki/Covariance_matrix) across players after being adjusted for position, $v$ is a vector of weights that other drafters will be using, and $\omega$ and $\gamma$ are paremeters defining how succesful punting is expected to be.

-Describing the parameters briefly:
+Super simple and easy to calculate, right :stuck_out_tongue: $X_u(j)$ is obviously too complicated to evaluate repeatedly by hand.
+Fortunately it is almost trivial for computers to do it for you, as implemented on this website.

+It might not be clear how the paremeters, the two levers that we have actual control over, effect the caltulation.
+For some additional intution:
-- $\omega$ controls how much higher the $j$-weighted sum across categories is expected to be above the standard sum
+- $\omega$ controls how well punting strategies are expected to work generally
-- $\gamma$ controls how much general value needs to be sacrificed in order to find the player that optimizes for the punting strategy
+- $\gamma$ complements $\omega$, controlling how much general value needs to be sacrificed in order to find the player that optimizes for the punting strategy

-$X_u(j)$ is obviously too complicated to evaluate repeatedly by hand.
-Fortunately it is almost trivial for computers to do it for you, as implemented on this website

 ## 3. Optimizing for $j$ and $p$